Walisongo school massacre: Investigation and aftermath

 Some observers suggested the violence was planned during a national Quran reading contest in Palu attended by the president and vice-president, as authorities would be distracted by the large event and the presence of the Indonesian executive leaders.

 Some groups sought retaliation for the attacks, most notably Al-Khaira'at, a prominent Islamic educational institution in Eastern Indonesia, which is alleged to have purchased materials to produce weapons and to have distributed machetes and quantities of money to volunteers sent by truck from Palu to Poso.
-Witnesses suggest two truck-loads of Palu recruits engaged Christian militia in the village of Tokorondo on May 29, but suffered casualties and did not participate so directly in the later conflict.
+Witnesses suggest two truck-loads of Palu recruits engaged Christian militia in the village of Tokorondo on 29 May, but suffered casualties and did not participate so directly in the later conflict.

-In response to the massacre and retaliation, the Indonesian Regional Military Command sent 1,500 more soldiers, ten tanks, and a combat unit to the Poso area increasing the military presence in the area to three infantry battalions or some 2,200 uniformed troops.
-On June 6, Christian militia battled with the authorities east of Poso, suffering heavy casualties.
+In response to the massacre and retaliation, the Indonesian Regional Military Command sent 1,500 more soldiers, ten tanks, and a combat unit to the Poso area, increasing the military presence in the area to three infantry battalions, or some 2,200 uniformed troops.
+On 6 June, Christian militia battled with the authorities east of Poso, suffering heavy casualties.

 Criminal charges

 The then governor identified Advent L. Lateka, a Protestant figure, as the mastermind of the massacre and general increase in violence.
-Lateka was later killed on June 2 when hundreds clashed in the Poso neighbourhood of Kayamanya and in mid-July another 124 Protestants were arrested southeast of Poso, in Kolonedale, for carrying weapons, mainly machetes.
+Lateka was later killed on 2 June when hundreds clashed in the Poso neighbourhood of Kayamanya.
+In mid-July, another 124 Protestants were arrested southeast of Poso, in Kolonedale, for carrying weapons, mainly machetes.

 Later that July, three militants born in East Nusa Tenggara, convicted murderer Tibo, Dominggus da Silva and Don Marinus Riwu, were apprehended on suspicion of organizing the massacre.
-In 2001 a three-judge court, after hearing testimony from 28 witnesses, convicted Tibo as the leader of a Christian militia called the Red Group and found that da Silva was one of his commanders and that Mr. Riwu took part in the killings.
+In 2001, a three-judge court, after hearing testimony from 28 witnesses, convicted Tibo as the leader of a Christian militia called the Red Group and found that da Silva was one of his commanders and that Mr. Riwu took part in the killings.
 Though the defense claimed Tibo might have been little more than a hired thug, all three were sentenced to death by firing squad and executed in September 2006 for their crimes.

 During his trial, Tibo gave in his testimony the names of 16 people who he alleged were the coordinators of the massacre, including several senior Christian church leaders, though none of those named has ever been charged or brought to trial.